Species Spotlight: Redfish

 Habitat

-Few gamefish thrive in so many habitats — reds are caught on flats and in mangrove estuaries; in channels, inlets, and bays; in the surf of Atlantic beaches; and offshore around structure (such as oil rigs) in waters as deep as 200 feet and more.
+Few gamefish thrive in as many habitats as redfish.
+Anglers can find reds on flats and in mangrove estuaries, in channels, inlets, and bays, in the surf of Atlantic beaches, and offshore around structures (such as oil rigs) in waters as deep as 200 feet and more.
 Smaller fish thrive on eelgrass flats and in shallower bays.
-Larger mature fish migrate to deeper, often outside waters where they may form schools over sandy-bottom areas.
+Larger mature fish prefer to migrate deeper, often outside waters where they form schools over sandy-bottom areas.

 Size

-Common from “rats” of a pound or two to 10 or 15 pounds inshore, to 20- to 40+-pound bull reds along beaches and inlets.
-Migratory, the big bulls become available seasonally in most areas.
-The IGFA all-tackle world record has stood since November 1984, when angler David Deuel wrestled a 94-pound, 2-ounce behemoth drum onto the sand on an Atlantic beach near Avon, North Carolina.
+Redfish vary in size.
+Inshore, redfish commonly weigh 2-15 pounds and get up to 20-40+ pounds along beaches and inlets.
+As they migrate, big bulls become available seasonally in most areas.
+However, no angler has beaten the IGFA all-tackle world record.
+Since November 1984, the record has been held by angler David Deuel, who wrestled a 94-pound, 2-ounce monster drum onto the sand on an Atlantic beach near Avon, North Carolina.

 Redfish Size